Vladarmaster/scprimec/README.md

 # Scprimec

 Network data collector for ScPrime blockchain.
-Scprimec is a script that collects key stats of scprime client.
+Scprimec is a script that collects key stats for scprime client.
 The code is used,changed-modified and adapted for ScPrime blockchain network.

 ## Requirements